bryceosterhaus/metaljs.com/src/pages/docs/guides/web-components.md

 ```

 If you would like the component's markup to be rendered using the Shadow DOM,
-simply set the `useshadowdom` attribute to `true` when calling the custom element.
+simply set the `useshadowdom` attribute to `true` when calling the web component.

 ```xml
 <my-component message="This is a web component" useshadowdom="true" />